tuanio/create-visa-account/README.md

 ### Introduction to the similar word pair dataset

-The main component of this project is the similar word pair dataset, where two words in a pair must satisfy the condition cosine_similarity(word_vector[word_A], word_vector[word_B]) >= threshold.
+The main component of this project is the similar word pair dataset, where two words in a pair must satisfy the condition `cosine_similarity(word_vector[word_A], word_vector[word_B]) >= threshold`.
 You will have to adjust the threshold yourself to achieve the best possible result for the similar word pair dataset (try modifying and running it to create), where the threshold usually ranges between `0.9 - 0.7`.

-- Examples of good word pairs: father|dad, mom|mother, ...
+- Examples of good word pairs: `father|dad, `mom|mother`, ...
-- Examples of bad word pairs: one|two, parents|daughter, ...
+- Examples of bad word pairs: `one|two`, `parents|daughter`, ...

 You will find that good word pairs will provide highly related pairs of words, which may have some errors, but as long as the similarity is high, it is acceptable (not too strict).